-Adolescence EDAD 530/Group Dynamics for School Leaders EDAD 660/Computer Applications (Global Students only) EDFN 520/Social Problems in Education EDFN 521/Cultural Foundations of Education Principals' Training Center The College of New Jersey works cooperatively with The Principals' Training Center to allow students to earn graduate credit for the completion of specified PTC workshops.
+EDAD 530/Group Dynamics for School Leaders EDAD 660/Computer Applications (Global Students only) EDFN 520/Social Problems in Education EDFN 521/Cultural Foundations of Education Principals' Training Center The College of New Jersey works cooperatively with The Principals' Training Center to allow students to earn graduate credit for the completion of specified PTC workshops.
 Students may combine graduate credit from PTC courses with The College of New Jersey's Educational Leadership courses taken in Mallorca, Spain.
 The College of New Jersey will accept a maximum of 12 credits (four courses) from specified PTC course work, or a combination of PTC courses and up to six credits (if approved by the program advisor) from other institutions (totaling 12 credits), which may be applied towards the Master of Education Degree in Educational Leadership.
 A maximum of 6 credits (2 courses) from specified PTC course work may be applied towards the Post-Master's Certificate in Educational Leadership.
 Students who have not previously completed a course in curriculum may transfer an additional three credits (totaling nine credits) into the Post-Master's Certificate through the transfer of the Curriculum and Resource Development Course offered by PTC.
 In order to earn TCNJ graduate credit for PTC courses, students must pay PTC an additional fee and complete an additional assignment to be graded by their PTC instructor in order to meet TCNJ graduate course equivalency requirements.
 Students do not need to apply to TCNJ or pay a TCNJ graduate school application fee to obtain credit.
-To learn more about content and schedules go to the PTC Web site at www.theptc.org.
-Teacher Certification for International Schools: (ELEC_SCT01-Elementary) and (SECE_SCT01-Social Studies; SECE_SCT02-Math; SECE_SCT03-Science; SECE_SCT04-English) Stuart Carroll, Academic Adviser, Graduate Global Programs in Elementary and Secondary Education The program includes courses designed for the overseas professional seeking elementary and/or secondary certification through the state of New Jersey.
+To learn more about content and schedules, go to the PTC Web site at www.theptc.org.
+Teacher Certification for International Schools: (ELEC\SCT01-Elementary) and (SECE\SCT01-Social Studies; SECE\SCT02-Math; SECE\SCT03-Science; SECE\SCT04-English) Stuart Carroll, Academic Adviser, Graduate Global Programs in Elementary and Secondary Education The program includes courses designed for the overseas professional seeking elementary and/or secondary certification through the state of New Jersey.
 Equivalent certification is available for non-U.S. citizens.

-Secondary (IOTS) certification is available in mathematics, English, social ^{}Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
-Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education. studies, biology, physical science (chemistry and physics).
+\Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.

+Secondary (IOTS) certification is available in mathematics, English, social studies, biology, physical science (chemistry and physics).
 Upon completion of this program, students may transfer into the MEd program (elementary or secondary).
 Admission Requirements:

-Bachelor's degree from an accredited or approved institution ELEC_SCT01-60 undergraduate credits in liberal studies, including two college-level courses in each of the following subjects: English, mathematics, science, social studies (including at least one course in U.S. history) SECE_SCT01 through SCT04-30 undergraduate credits in core content (Also see page 9) ELEC_SCT01-Elementary:
+Bachelor's degree from an accredited or approved institution ELEC\SCT01-60 undergraduate credits in liberal studies, including two college-level courses in each of the following subjects: English, mathematics, science, social studies (including at least one course in U.S. history) SECE\SCT01 through SCT04-30 undergraduate credits in core content (Also see page 9) ELEC\SCT01-Elementary: